 Ben Brading 5 min read

-Business energy monitoring systems utilise automatic meter readings to provide insights and visualisations that help businesses improve energy efficiency, optimise energy costs, forecast future bills, and report on carbon emissions.
+Business energy monitoring systems use automatic meter readings to provide insights and visualisations that help businesses improve energy efficiency, optimise energy costs, forecast future bills, and report on carbon emissions.

 What is business energy monitoring?